robbiedv/arcade-game/README.md

 Udacity's Frontend Nanodegree Arcade Game

 ## How to Play
-You can play the game [here](https://robbiedv.github.io/arcade-game/) The point of the game is to win.
-You win by succesfully crossing the stone path to the river without being hit by the ladybugs.
+You can play the game [here](https://robbiedv.github.io/arcade-game/)<br/>
+The point of the game is to win.
+You win by succesfully crossing the stone path<br/>to the river without being hit by the ladybugs.
 If hit, your player will automatically reset to their starting position.

 ## Game Instructions